inquidia/ParquetPlugin/README.md

 System Requirements
 ---
--Pentaho Data Integration 5.0 or above
+- Pentaho Data Integration 5.0 or above
--Pentaho Big Data Plugin
+- Pentaho Big Data Plugin
--The Hadoop client must be installed on the machine if trying to write to Parquet files on the local machine instead of HDFS.
+- The Hadoop client must be installed on the machine if trying to write to Parquet files on the local machine instead of HDFS.

 Installation
 ---